-All in all, what React Native does is that it provides a means to compile native app components to help build up native mobile apps.
+All in all, React Native does is that it provides a means to compile native app components to help build up native mobile apps.

 What about its syntax in comparison to React?
 Well, React is still the base abstraction of React Native; hence, the syntax is mostly the same.
 The difference lies in the components and their usage.

 Here’s the major deal: The logic layer that governs the app can be reused to build the exact same application for both Android and iOS without having to need separate development.

 Next up on this React Native vs Flutter comparison, let’s take a look at Flutter and what it has to offer.